🔍 Fertilizer Numbers Meaning: The Ultimate Explanation

 ⚠️ Common Mistake to Avoid

-Never assume higher numbers are always better!
-Understanding fertilizer numbers means matching NPK ratios to your plants’ specific needs, not just choosing the highest percentages.
+Never assume higher numbers are always better.
+Understanding fertilizer numbers means matching NPK ratios to your plants’ specific needs — not choosing the highest percentages.

 📋 What Does Fertilizer Look Like?
 Reading Labels

-4. Verify the total weight of the bag
+4. Verify the total weight and application rate

 🎯 Fertilizer Ratio Meaning: Choosing the Right Balance